numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 Discussion
 ----------

-TODO

-This section may just be a bullet list including links to any discussions regarding the NEP:

-- This includes links to mailing list threads or relevant GitHub issues.
+- `Mailing list discussion on the first version of this NEP in 2018 <https://mail.python.org/pipermail/numpy-discussion/2018-July/078432.html>`__

 References and Footnotes
 ------------------------

-..
-[1] TODO
+None

 Copyright
 ---------

 This document has been placed in the public domain.
-[1]_